 Microwave Placement Option # 2: Above The Counter

-The cabinets to the left and right of the stove hood open vertically for full access to any type of microwave.
+Cabinets to the left and right of the stove hood open vertically for full access to any type of microwave.

 Microwave Placement Option #3: On The Counter

-When planning a new kitchen, most homeowners are looking to gain as much counter space as possible, even though there are areas in the kitchen that will likely see little use and mostly collect clutter (ex: near doorways, walkways or in corners).
+When planning a kitchen remodel, most homeowners strive to gain as much counter space as possible, even though there are areas in the kitchen that’ll likely see little use and merely collect clutter (ex: near doorways, walkways, or in corners).
 In these places, a countertop microwave may be a reasonable option.